 As this is self-publishing, it is up to the author to ensure their book is suitable, error-free, and well presented.
 This will require a lot of editing on the part of the writer, as well as the need to hire an editing service or a freelance editor.
 It is also up to the author to format their book and ensure the cover and illustrations are excellent.
 Authors can use the templates provided from the services and can also use many book cover illustration websites, such as Cover Creator.
 Authors are always given proofs of their books to check for errors and also have the option to reprint their books if needed.

 A New Publishing Frontier

 Self-publishing is assessable to average people due to the great advancements in technology and the internet.
+Now women can write all day long about womens clogs for as long as they please.
 Printing machines are easier to understand and are more easily purchased, and the development of Print on Demand allows for cost savings for the author and the service provider.
 This new advancement has allowed for millions more novels and stories to be offered to the billions of readers in the world.

 “It’s a shortcut…The machine knows where it is going…” this is a part of a conversation between Michael Scott (Steve Carell) and Dwight Shrute (Rainn Wilson) in the season four episode four of NBC’s The Office.
 Scott says this right before driving his car into a lake, he does this because he listened too obediently to his GPS.

 The situation above was played for comedic effect; however, many people have actually driven into bodies of water or other unusual places after placing too much faith in their GPS.
 Now, a GPS is a very useful tool when navigating the road—much easier then looking back and forth between a map and the street—but, it is still just a tool.